theystemYT/theystems-Menu/README.md

 Menu coded by [ChatGPT](https://www.chatgpt.com)
 ### Notice
 theystem's Menu is no longer getting updates.
 Sirius is removing the documentation and no longer adding updates to Rayfield.
+The menu will still be updated, but when the documentation is removed, it's over.
 To get the new version of theystem's Menu, theystem's Menu V2, please wait until it's release.